Christmas 2011 in Bethlehem, USA

 Their early 18th-century masterpiece is displayed in a barn nearly as old and specifically donated to house this Nativity scene.
 Both recently received a meticulous three-year restoration by experts who worked at the Metropolitan Museum of Art in New York City.

 This is no small crèche.
 From end to end, it spans 16 feet and is six feet deep, with a backdrop mural of a seaside and azure sky.

 Jesus, Mary and Joseph are at the heart of the crèche.
 Our Savior’s birth is vividly set in a Neapolitan mountainside village.
 Angels hover overhead in wonder, while villagers react in different ways to the presence of the Holy Family.
-The 68 figures of carved wood, ceramic, metal and plant fiber stand up to 16 inches high and are dressed in their original early dress that The Met specialists carefully restored
+The 68 figures of carved wood, ceramic, metal and plant fiber stand up to 16 inches high and are dressed in their original early dress that The Met specialists carefully restored to pristine condition.

 The story goes that this crèche was a gift to Victor Amadeus II of Sardinia for his coronation in 1720.
 In 1948 it was brought to America; then, in 1949, the owner gave it to the abbey.
 Also on the grounds is a simple, life-size Nativity scene of the Holy Family, located in a simple shed, with Joseph dressed in a checked farmer’s jacket.